krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 As illustrated in the image, there are three common types of linked lists.

 - **Singly Linked List**: This is the standard linked list described earlier.
 Nodes in a singly linked list include a value and a reference to the next node.
-The first node is known as the head node, while the last node, which points to null (`None`), is the tail node.
+The first node is known as the head node, and the last node, which points to null (`None`), is the tail node.
 - **Circular Linked List**: This is formed when the tail node of a singly linked list points back to the head node, creating a loop.
 In a circular linked list, any node can function as the head node.
 - **Doubly Linked List**: In contrast to a singly linked list, a doubly linked list maintains references in two directions.
 Each node contains references (pointer) to both its successor (the next node) and predecessor (the previous node).
 Although doubly linked lists offer more flexibility for traversing in either direction, they also consume more memory space.